Salyes: Roman conquest

 In 125 BC, the Salyes waged war on Massalia, leading the Roman Senate to send the consul Marcus Fulvius Flaccus to Massalia's assistance.
 The establishment of a Greek colony at Glanum, on Salluvian territory, may have been the casus belli.
 Flaccus defeated the Salyes, along with the Vocontii and some other Ligurian tribes presumably part of the Salluvian confederation on the eastern borders of the Massaliote territory, then celebrated his triumph in Rome in 123 BC.
 Shortly after, another consul, Gaius Sextius Calvinus, sacked their chief town, Entremont, and established near its ruin a Roman garrison post, thereafter to be known as Aquae Sextiae (modern Aix-en-Provence).
 Sextius also forced the Salyes to cede the areas they controlled near the Mediterranean coast; part of their territory was granted to the Massaliotes.

 During the conflict, the leaders of the Salyes, including their king Toutomotulos (or Teutomalius), fled with the rest of their armies to their allies the Allobroges, who refused to hand them over to Rome.
 A further and larger Roman force, including war elephants, was sent under the command of Gnaeus Domitius Ahenobarbus, who defeated the Allobroges at the Battle of Vindalium in 121 BC.
 In August of the same year, the Roman army, strengthened by the troops of Quintus Fabius Maximus, inflicted a decisive defeat on a massive combined force of Allobroges, Arveni and the remaining Salyes at the Battle of the Isère River.
-Toutomotulus' followers were killed, enslaved, or driven into exile, while Crato, the Salluvian leader of the pro-Graeco-Roman faction, was granted 900 of his fellow citizens from slavery.
+Toutomotulus' followers were killed, enslaved, or driven into exile, while Crato, the Salluvian leader of the pro-Graeco-Roman faction, secured the release of 900 of his fellow citizens from slavery.

-Between 120 and 117, the territory of the Salyes was incorporated into the Roman province of Gallia Transalpina.
+Some time between 120 and 117, the territory of the Salyes was incorporated into the Roman province of Gallia Transalpina.

 Early Roman period

-During the Cimbrian War (113–101 BC), the Battle of Aquae Sextiae took place in their territory in 102 BC.
-In 90 BC, the consul Gaius Coelius Caldus suppressed a revolt of the Salyes.
-Another revolt was crushed in 83 BC.
+During the Cimbrian War (113–101 BC), the Battle of Aquae Sextiae was fought in their territory in 102 BC.
+A revolt of the Salyes was suppressed by the consul Gaius Coelius Caldus in 90 BC, and another uprising was crushed in 83 BC.

-After the foundation of a colonia romana at Arelate (Arles) in 46 BC, a large area west of Aquae Sextiae, including much of the Salluvian lands that had been handed over to Massalia ca. 122 BC, became subject to Arelate (modern Arles).
+After the foundation of a colonia romana at Arelate (modern Arles) in 46 BC, a large area west of Aquae Sextiae, including much of the Salluvian lands that had been handed over to Massalia around 122 BC, became subject to Arelate.